 The UK’s leading supermarket bank needed to enable its call centre staff to work remotely during the Covid-19 pandemic lockdown, but was held back by its existing technology and physical office location.

 When the Covid-19 pandemic struck, a leading supermarket bank needed to enable 300 call centre staff to work remotely.
-While its call-handling system was largely automated, at the moment a customer wanted to speak to a human, the system routed the call to a physical call centre.
+While their call-handling system was largely automated, at the moment a customer wanted to speak to a human, the system routed the call to a physical call centre.
 However, with the urgent need for staff to work from home, the physical call centre became less viable, and so the bank decided to devise a new disaster recovery plan that would also offer further strategic improvements.